s3569541/baxter-simdemo/README.md

 ## Features:
 - Communication from a scanning Baxter to a stacking Baxter for a set of ALVAR marker blocks using ROS Topics
-- computer vision for Baxter (Alvar)
+- Computer vision for Baxter (Alvar)
-- collection of demo scripts mounted under ~/rosie/moveit on blue-mir100 branch
+- Collection of demo scripts mounted under ~/rosie/moveit on blue-mir100 branch

-(Branch: blue-mir100)

 ## Prerequisites:
 - docker-ce